-In the context of scattered resources and unpredictable seasonal and inter-annual climate variability, livestock mobility constitutes a basic livelihood strategy.
-The ability to access secure, equipped livestock corridors allows for the trans-border movement of livestock enabling Sahel pastoralists and agro-pastoralists to manage climate variability, to reach refuge areas during severe droughts, and to ensure access to markets and value chains.
+The Livestock Mobility project focuses on securing and equipping livestock corridors for the trans-border movement of livestock, enabling Sahel pastoralists and agro-pastoralists to manage climate variability, reach refuge areas during severe droughts, and ensure access to markets and value chains.

 For further information, please do not hesitate to contact us: